OrenLederman/csrmesh-hue-bridge/README.md

 This part is straightforward - setup your HUE and HomeBrite systems as usual.
 Make sure your write down the PIN used for configuring the HomeBrite Bulbs.

-# Finding the MAC address of your HomeBrite bulb
+# Finding the MAC address of a HomeBrite bulb
 In order to connect to the HoemBrite mesh, you need to know the MAc address of one of the bulbs.
 To do that, either use a phone app (I recommend [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) or the hcitool lescan command(see below).
 Look for a device called "Feit Bulb".